hmemcpy/hmemcpy.com/source/_posts/2010-02-25-resharper-5-hidden-gem-patterns-catalogue.md

 <!-- more -->

-One of the things that improved the most with this release is the SSR &ndash; Structural Search and Replace.
+One of the things that improved the most with this release is the SSR - Structural Search and Replace.
 It's a new feature, allowing you to specify code patterns to be added as hints, errors or warnings to the ReSharper code analysis, as well as specifying a replacement pattern.

 Here is an [example](http://blogs.jetbrains.com/dotnet/2010/02/resharper-5-beta-2-released/) of this feature, taken from the [JetBrains .NET Tools blog](http://blogs.jetbrains.com/dotnet/):